Here is some information which may help you in your search for a Scottie.

 The

-puppy you adopt will be your family member for a lifetime.
+puppy you adopt will be your family member for a lifetime so

 BEWARE